+Dental issues from indoor mold exposure really do occur.
+When we hear about people suffering from bleeding or swollen gums it would be assumed that they were people who practiced poor dental care.
+This is not always the case.
 Did you know exposure to mold can cause dental issues?
-Most people know that mold can cause health problems like coughing, sneezing and even pneumonia, but it can also cause dental problems like bleeding gums, which people don’t often associate with mold.
-People may mistakenly think they just aren’t caring for their teeth properly.
+Most people know that mold can cause health problems like coughing, sneezing and even pneumonia, but when faced with some of the more common dental issues they mistakenly think they just aren’t caring for their teeth properly.

 Mold reproduces by means of microscopic spores, too small to see with the naked eye.
 Inhalation of these spores causes the respiratory problems commonly associated with mold.
 Mold spores are also responsible for some of the dental issues related to mold exposure.

 And remember those respiratory problems commonly associated with mold?
 If your nose is stuffed up, causing you to breathe through your mouth, that can be bad for your teeth.
 That’s because breathing through your mouth dries out your mouth and decreases the production of saliva.
 Saliva helps wash away food particles and neutralizes acid in the mouth, so without adequate saliva, tooth decay and cavities may result.
-A dry mouth can also lead to gum disease and cause bad breath.
+A dry mouth can also lead to gum disease and be the cause of bad breath.

 Of course, good oral hygiene can help.
 Brush and floss your teeth daily and limit your sugar intake.
 Basic oral hygiene won’t be enough to prevent mold-related dental issues, however.

 The first thing you need to do is to get out of moldy environments.
 Whether the environment is your home or your workplace, stop exposing yourself to mold by staying away from the area.